-14. Langara College Foundation
+15. Langara College Foundation

-The Langara College Foundation (the "Foundation") was established under the Societies Act of British Columbia on February 6, 2013 and is a registered charity under the Income Tax Act of Canada.
+Langara College Foundation (the "Foundation") is incorporated under the Societies Act (British Columbia), was established on February 6, 2013 and is a registered charity under the Income Tax Act of Canada.
 The purpose of the Foundation, as stated in its constitution, is the solicitation and management of donations and endowments for the purpose of providing awards and grants to students of the College and to further the interests of the College.
 The Foundation is governed by an independent board of directors, the voting members of which can include employees and officers of the College.